-Forestry practices and woody biomass are addressed elsewhere in the 2008 farm bill, as well.
+Forestry practices and woody biomass were addressed elsewhere in the 2008 farm bill, as well.
 Many conservation programs include forestry practices that qualify as conservation activities for cost-share assistance purposes.
 Also, many of the existing and proposed bioenergy programs include woody biomass as a possible feedstock.
 Programs that include forest-related activities, but are not focused primarily on these activities, are not included in this report; two specific woody fuel energy programs in the 2008 farm bill are described below.
 The provisions addressing softwood lumber imports from Canada and taxation of forests and forestland owners are also discussed briefly.

+Conservation

-Conservation.
-The conservation title of the 2008 farm bill (Title II) modifies numerous agricultural conservation programs to include forestry practices on nonindustrial private forest lands as approved activities for the program.
-Forestry practices and nonindustrial private forest lands are now accepted for the Conservation Stewardship Program (Subtitle D), Farmland Protection and Grassland Reserve (Subtitle E), Environmental Quality Incentives Program (Subtitle F), and other conservation programs (Subtitle G).
+The conservation title of the 2008 farm bill (Title II) modified numerous agricultural conservation programs to include forestry practices on nonindustrial private forest lands as approved activities for the program.8 Forestry practices and nonindustrial private forest lands are now accepted for the Conservation Stewardship Program (Subtitle D), Farmland Protection and Grassland Reserve (Subtitle E), Environmental Quality Incentives Program (Subtitle F), and other conservation programs (Subtitle G).

-In addition, § 2709 adds a new § 1245 to the 1985 farm bill (the Food Security Act of 1985, P.L.
-99-198) addressing environmental services markets.
-The section requires technical guidelines to facilitate the development of environmental services markets, with priority on carbon markets.
-It directs that the guidelines establish procedures to measure benefits, protocols to report benefits, and a registry to track benefits.
-It also specifies that the guidelines provide for verification of the benefits, including possibly by independent third parties.
+In addition, § 2709 added a new § 1245 to the 1985 farm bill (the Food Security Act of 1985, P.L.
+99-198) addressing environmental services markets.9 The section required technical guidelines to facilitate the development of environmental services markets, with priority on carbon markets.
+It specified that the guidelines establish procedures to measure benefits, protocols to report benefits, and a registry to track benefits.
+It also specified that the guidelines provide for verification of the benefits, including possibly by independent third parties.
 While not establishing markets for environmental or ecosystem services (discussed below), the guidelines would likely create the infrastructure to allow such markets to develop.

+Softwood Lumber Imports

-Softwood Lumber Imports.
-Imports of softwood lumber from Canada have been of concern to U.S. lumber producers for many years.
-A 2006 Softwood Lumber Agreement provided a temporary respite from the dispute, but some U.S. producers have asserted that the Canadian producers are not paying the export fees required by the agreement.
+Imports of softwood lumber from Canada have been of concern to U.S. lumber producers for many years.10 A 2006 Softwood Lumber Agreement provided a temporary respite from the dispute, but some U.S. producers have asserted that the Canadian producers are not paying the export fees required by the agreement.
 A provision (§ 3301) in the agricultural trade and aid title

-&lt;sup>8 See CRS Report RL32940, Agriculture Conservation Programs: A Scorecard, by Tadlock Cowan and Renée Johnson.
+8 See CRS Report RL32940, Agriculture Conservation Programs: A Scorecard, by (name redacted) and (name redacted).

-&lt;sup>9 See CRS Report RL34042, Environmental Services Markets: Farm Bill Proposals, by Renée Johnson.
+9 See CRS Report RL34042, Environmental Services Markets in the 2008 Farm Bill, by (name redacted).

-&lt;sup>10 See CRS Report RL33752, Softwood Lumber Imports From Canada: Issues and Events, by Ross W. Gorte and Jeanne J. Grimmett.
+10 See CRS Report RL33752, Softwood Lumber Imports from Canada: Issues and Events, by (name redacted) and (name redacted).

-of the 2008 farm bill (Title III) adds a new Title VIII (Softwood Lumber) to the Tariff Act of 1930 (19 U.S.C. §§ 1202 et seq.).
+of the 2008 farm bill (Title III) added a new Title VIII (Softwood Lumber) to the Tariff Act of 1930 (19 U.S.C. §§ 1202 et seq.).
 The provision requires softwood lumber importers to declare imports and fees paid, allowing the federal government to verify and reconcile data on softwood lumber imports and to assure implementation of the Agreement.

+Woody Biomass Energy

-Woody Biomass Energy.
-The energy title of the 2008 farm bill (Title IX) includes two provisions to expand the use of woody biomass in energy production.
-Both provisions are in § 9001, which revises the energy title of the 2002 farm bill (also Title IX).
-The first provision (§ 9012) creates a competitive research-and-development grant program for using woody biomass, with priorities for low-value biomass, processes integrated with biorefineries, wood-derived transportation fuels, and improved yield from energy plantations.
-Funding is authorized at \$5 million annually for FY2008-FY2012.
+The energy title of the 2008 farm bill (Title IX) included two provisions to expand the use of woody biomass in energy production.11 Both provisions are in § 9001, which revises the energy title of the 2002 farm bill (also Title IX).
+The first provision (§ 9012) created a competitive research-and-development grant program for using woody biomass, with priorities for low-value biomass, processes integrated with biorefineries, wood-derived transportation fuels, and improved yield from energy plantations.
+Funding was authorized at \$5 million annually for FY2008-FY2012.